EthanMcBloxxer/ethanmcbloxxer.github.io/published/the-great-discord-war.md

 # The Great Discord War

+March 3rd, 2021

 *Accidentally recreating human history on Discord*
-*Created on March 3rd, 2021*

 It all started from humble beginnings, in a simple, limited messaging group on chat platform Discord.
 We all talked this way for a long time, until we, 10 people, all unanimously decided that we should create a server to bring about many upgrades such as multiple (text and voice) channels, more members, and customizable permissions.